risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 ## Catalog

 Currenlty we only support filesystem catalog.
-More catalog support will come later.
+The support for more catalogs will be available later.

 ## Examples